-&lt;sup>9 See Drive PROYECTO REDD+ MARENA ICHENA - NAG+MA ENOYE RAFUE/ 07\PDD/ FORMULACION/ TALLER1-2-3/ ACTAS\TALLERES-1-2-3.pdf
+$^{^9}$ See Drive PROYECTO REDD+ MARENA ICHENA - NAG+MA ENOYE RAFUE/ o7_PDD/ FORMULACION/ TALLER1-2-3/ ACTAS_TALLERES-1-2-3.pdf

-- c) Excluding areas of restricted access to agents of deforestation and degradation.
-Therefore, the areas of National Natural Parks are excluded because of their strict conservation use regime. - d) There is no overlap with areas of other GHG projects.
+- b) Leak area is geographically distinct from the project area, without overlapping.
+As seen in Illustration 19, the leak zones are adjacent to the project area without overlapping. - c) Excluding areas of restricted access to agents of deforestation and degradation.
+Therefore, the areas of National Natural Parks are excluded because of their strict conservation use regime (see Illustration 19). - d) There is no overlap with areas of other GHG projects.
+The leakage area is located within the project's reference region, therefore there are no overlaps with other GHG projects, as seen in Illustration 10.

-As a result, the project has a leakage area of 16,046.98 hectares, which is made up of the accessible zones around the project area in the Caquetá, Urutuya, Peneya rivers and the La Teofila and Coropoya streams.
+As a result of the spatial analyses for compliance with these criteria and their delimitation, the project has a leakage area of 16,046.98 hectares, which is made up of the accessible zones around the project area in the Caquetá, Urutuya, Peneya rivers and the La Teofila and Coropoya streams.
 This leakage area will be monitored in each monitoring report to verify the deforestation that occurs there and to discount it from the emission reductions because it is considered a displacement of deforestation due to project activities.

-Illustration 16.
+Illustration 19.
 Leakage area location.